imad-ul-islam598/CLI-Simple-Calculator/README.md

-"Simple-Calculator with Typescript, Node.js and Inquirer"
+"Simple Calculator"

+A CLI based simple calculator made with Typescript and Node.js with the help of Inquirer.